unoplatform/uno.extensions/doc/Overview/Markup/Overview.md

 );
 ```

-Currently the data binding is directly on the `Count` property meaning that the text shown in the `TextBlock` will just be the value of the `Count` property.
+Currently, the data binding is directly on the `Count` property meaning that the text shown in the `TextBlock` will just be the value of the `Count` property.
 However, we want to display the text "Counter: {value}" where {value} is the value of the `Count` property.
 To do this we can provide a delegate that will be invoked each time the value of the `Count` property changes, as shown in the following example.

 ```cs
 new TextBlock().Text(() => vm.Count, count => $"Counter: {count}")
 ```

-In some case you need more control over the binding, such as when you need to change the binding mode or provide a converter.
-In these cases you can use the `Bind` extension method, as shown in the following example that two-way data binds the `Step` property to the `Text` property of a `TextBox`.
+In some cases, you need more control over the binding, such as when you need to change the binding mode or provide a converter.
+In these cases, you can use the `Bind` extension method, as shown in the following example that two-way data binds the `Step` property to the `Text` property of a `TextBox`.

 ```cs
 new TextBox().Text(x => x.Bind(() => vm.Step).TwoWay()),